conan-io/docs/installation.rst

 .. warning::

-    For **macOS** users, please do not download the compressed binaries directly using the web browser, as it will be quarantined by the operating system.
-Instead, download them using a tool such as `curl`, `wget`, or similar.
+    If you are using **macOS**, please be aware of the Gatekeeper feature that may quarantine the compressed binaries if downloaded directly using a web browser.
+To avoid this issue, download them using a tool such as `curl`, `wget`, or similar.

 If there is no installer for your platform, you can create your own Conan executable, with the ``pyinstaller.py`` utility in the repo.
 This process is able to create a self-contained Conan executable that contains all it needs, including the Python interpreter, so it wouldn't be necessary to have Python installed in the system.